litanli/cuda/README.md

 ## Contents at a Glance
 *   vectoradd - sum two vectors
 *   grayscale - converts rgba png into grayscale/luminance values
-*   boxfilter - applies uniform blur to rgb channels
+*   boxfilter - applies uniform blurring to rgb channels of a png